quicoto/To-Do/README.md

 A To Do list functionality with posts.

-- Frontend form to publish/edit items (stored as "posts" in the database).
+- Frontend form to publish items (stored as "posts" in the database).
 - Mark items as done.
 - No single view.
 - No archive view.